trytuna/docker-csgoserver/README.md

     docker pull methanol/docker-csgoserver:latest

-#### Enable metamod and sourcemod

-To enable metamod and sourcemod you habe to add `SOURCEMOD=true` to the environment

-    docker run -e SOURCEMOD=true ... methanol/docker-csgoserver

-After enabling sourcemod you should have two new folders - `/home/csgo/data/csgo/adddons` and  `/home/csgo/data/csgo/cfg`.

 #### Set GSLT (Game Server Login Token)

 Without specifying a GSLT the server will be restricted to LAN connections only.
 Go to https://steamcommunity.com/dev/managegameservers and create a GSLT.